-Should You Increase Your Credit Limit On Your Credit Card?
+Should You Increase The Credit Limit On Your Credit Card?

 Then, you remembered the amount you have charged to your card the past few months.
 You realised that you have maxed out your card.

 We hope this awkward scenario was never experienced by you.

 The credit limit is the ceiling amount that you can charge to your credit card.
 And most people have mixed feelings about their credit limit.
 Most revolving accounts have a credit limit, such as credit cards or overdrafts.